-If you pull too much B-line the glider may horseshoe and move around a lot above your head.
+If you pull too much B-line the glider may horseshoe and move around a lot.
 If this occurs, slowly release the B risers until the wing stabilises or simply exit the B line stall by immediately releasing the B risers.
 Do not attempt to maintain a B line stall that is not stable.